Unable to Locate Complete Label Info

-The Pioneer Naturals Grain Free product line includes two dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Pioneer Naturals Grain Free Dog Food product line includes four dry recipes.

 The following is a list of recipes available at the time of this review.

-Pioneer Naturals Grain Free Venison was selected to represent both products in this line for this review.
+Pioneer Naturals Grain and Potato Free Chicken was selected to represent the other products in the line for this review.

 Dry Dog Food